yiisoft/yii-cycle/docs/en/select-data-reader.md

 ```

 Sorting through `SelectDataReader` does not replace sorting in initial query but adds more to it.
-If you need to set default sorting in a repository method but want to be able to change it in controller, you
+If you need to set default sorting in a repository method but want to be able to change it in a controller, you
 can do it like the following:

 ```php